bchah/portable-playout/README.md

 ... and the stream should begin, otherwise an error message of some kind will spit out and the program will stop.

 Once you are happy with your configuration you could change restart to 'always' in the docker-compose.yml file

+## MORE INSTANCES PLEASE

+Once built on the system, you can make copies of the docker-compose file + 'play_me' in new directories for each 'channel'.
+You may want to edit the 'container_name' in subsequent docker-compose files if running multiple instances.

 ## NEED HELP?